Azure/AKS-Construction/docs/ReleasingWizard.md

 ## Creating a release

 Usually a release of the Web UI will be accompanied by changes to the bicep code.
-In which case a new symantic release tag needs to be chosen (0.8.2 or 0.8.5 etc).
+In which case a new symantec release tag needs to be chosen (0.8.2 or 0.8.5 etc).
 There is a [GitHub action workflow](https://github.com/Azure/AKS-Construction/actions/workflows/release.yml) which is initiated manually but automates the release, all that needs to be provided is the new release tag.

 ## Releasing just the Web UI

-Occassionally there will be UI improvements that we want to release that do not have any dependencies in a new release.
+Occasionally there will be UI improvements that we want to release that do not have any dependencies in a new release.
 For these scenarios, we use the same [GitHub action workflow](https://github.com/Azure/AKS-Construction/actions/workflows/release.yml) but choose not to create a new release.
 Instead, just repeating the release tag that is current.

 ## Rolling back the release